-Vitamin K participates in the carboxylation of matrix GLA protein (MGP), a protein regarded as the most potent inhibitor of arterial calcification, and the intake of long-chain MK is inversely correlated with calcium accumulation in arteries.
-As a Conversely, during vitamin K insufficiency, MGP is produced in its inactive form, which is associated with increased cardiovascular risk.
-Arterial calcification makes arteries stiff and less able to expand and contract.
+Vitamin K participates in the carboxylation of matrix GLA protein (MGP), a protein regarded as the most potent inhibitor of arterial calcification, and the intake of long-chain MK is inversely correlated with calcium accumulation in arteries.^{4,6,9} Conversely, during vitamin K insufficiency, MGP is produced in its inactive form, which is associated with increased cardiovascular risk.10 Arterial calcification makes arteries stiff and less able to expand and contract.
 In a double-blind, placebo-controlled trial, 244 healthy postmenopausal women were given 180 mcg/d of MK-7 and followed for 3 years using pulse wave velocity and ultrasound techniques to determine changes in local carotid and regional aortic stiffness.
-At the conclusion of the study, the Stiffness Index ß in the MK-7 group had decreased significantly compared with a slight increase in the placebo group.
-Results confirmed that MK-7 inhibited age-related stiffening of the artery walls and significantly improved vascular elasticity.
-Reviews of the research results evaluating the relationship between vitamin K2 and cardiovascular health suggest a reduction in the mortality rate related to arterial calcification with vitamin K2 intake.
-As in the mortality rate related to arterial calcification with vitamin K2 intake.
+At the conclusion of the study, the Stiffness Index B in the MK-7 group had decreased significantly compared with a slight increase in the placebo group.
+Results confirmed that MK-7 inhibited age-related stiffening of the artery walls and significantly improved vascular the mortality rate related to arterial calcification with vitamin K2 intake.^{4,12}